GoogleCloudPlatform/core-solution-services/README.md

 ```

 ### Update Project ID
+Run this command to update the project id in config files of your local repo.
 ```
 sb set project-id $PROJECT_ID
 ```

 ### Set up a Jump Host

 > If you choose to run this setup in your local machine, you can skip this section.
-However we recommend using a jump host to keep a consistant experience.
+However we recommend using a jump host to ensure a consistent install environment.

 Run the following to create a Compute Engine VM as the jump host.
 ```